quyentv1994/quyentv1994.github.io/docs/terms-of-use.markdown

 ### 5. Advertisements
 The Game may display advertisements provided by third-party ad networks.
   - Ads may be shown based on contextual or non-personalized data.
-  - LumiPlay does not control the content of third-party advertisements.
+  - PlayerFun does not control the content of third-party advertisements.
   - Interactions with advertised products or services are solely between you and the advertiser.

 ### 6. Offline Gameplay and Updates